 With biofeedback measures related to peak performance, we provide psychophysiological assessment and training tools for both amateur and professional athletes, performing artists, and business people.

-We can provide all you need to evaluate and train critical physiological processes essential to peak performance, such as periodic assessments of a person’s status, generate easy-to-understand reports to help track progress, and use physiological and neurological self-regulation training to improve physiological resilience.
+We can provide all you need to evaluate and train critical physiological processes essential to peak performance, such as periodic assessments of a person’s status, generate easy-to-understand reports to help track progress, and use physiological and neurological self-regulation training to improve psychological resilience.

 Contact Sports and Performance Psychology of New York to learn more